T-Sharif/dog-breed-classifier/program_results_overview.md

 This analysis indicates that while VGG is superior in breed classification accuracy, AlexNet offers the advantage of faster processing time.
 ResNet provides a balanced approach with a reasonable trade-off between accuracy and computational efficiency.

 ## Recommendations
-1. For applications requiring high classification accuracy, VGG is preferred despite its longer processing time.
+1. For faster processing with reasonable accuracy, **ResNet** is a good choice.
-2. For faster processing with reasonable accuracy, ResNet is a good choice.
+2. For applications requiring high classification accuracy, **VGG** is preferred despite its longer processing time.
-3. AlexNet is suitable for applications where classification is less critical, and processing time is a priority.
+3. **AlexNet** is suitable for applications where classification is less critical, and processing time is a priority.